SAN DIEGO MARINE AQUARISTS BYLAWS- Revised 09/15/2018

 II.2.
 The San Diego Marine Aquarists is dedicated to the endorsement, education, and fellowship of marine aquarium hobbyists.
 We will increase awareness among members and the public of the importance and value of marine ecosystems and their preservation through captive propagation and responsible collection of organisms.
 We will deepen hobbyists’ knowledge about the husbandry and study of marine plants and animals, increasing the longevity and wellbeing of the creatures in our care.

 II.3.
-[This item to be effective concurrent with formal application for 501(c)(3) status currently being prepared] The San Diego Marine Aquarists is organized exclusively for educational and community purposes under section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code.
+The San Diego Marine Aquarists is organized exclusively for educational and community purposes under section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code.

 Article III.
 Term